GeekyGhost/ComfyUI-Geeky-Kokoro-TTS/README.md

 ## 🌟 What's New in 2025 Edition

+Ignore the Advanced Voice Mod node for now, it's an experimental thing currently.

 Special Note: Advanced Voice Mod node currently under construction.
 Will not function as intended at the moment.
 Japanese voices do not work at the moment either, will require custom wheel.

 ### Complete Rewrite from Ground Up